 Shorts: Khaki walking shorts are a uniform option throughout the school year.
 Acceptable fabrics for the shorts are cotton, polyester, or poly-blend.
 No utility loops or patch pockets, extra zippers, Velcro, or extra seams.
 Shorts must be worn with a solid-colored black or dark brown dress belt.
 Dress belts with a simple clasp or open buckle designs are acceptable.
 Shorts should extend to just above the knee.
-Middle School students may wear shorts year-round.

-Footwear/Socks: Students may wear all black athletic shoes or black leather or simulated leather dress shoes in lace-up or loafer style.
+Footwear/Socks: Students may wear all black low top shoes or black leather or simulated leather dress shoes in lace-up or loafer style.
 As a reminder, dress shoes require periodic hand cleaning and polishing/conditioning.
 Plastic shoes are not uniform attire.
 Socks must be solid black in color, extend at least two inches above the ankle at crew length and be free of visible brand logos, patterns or decorations.
 Students with medical foot problems requiring special footwear should consult the "Medically-Necessary Footwear" document.